FREQUENTLY ASKED QUESTIONS

 B.M. – The Bachelor of Music degree program provides training for highly gifted students who show promise and capability of becoming professional performers and composers.
 Concentrations in this degree program include Composition, Orchestral Instruments, Classical Guitar, Keyboard, Accompanying, Voice, and Jazz and Commercial Music.

 What are the degree program requirements?

-The Cal State Fullerton Music Department offers an exceptionally well-developed, focused curriculum.
+The Cal State Fullerton School of Music offers an exceptionally well-developed, focused curriculum.
 Faculty and students take both musical performance and academic music study very seriously, with impressive results.
 All undergraduate students take a common core curriculum, with additional requirements and electives in each separate concentration and emphasis.
 A typical semester for a Fullerton undergraduate in music looks something like this:

 Music theory (3 units)

 Applied (private) lesson (1-2 units)